tropos-car/tropos-pyrnet/README.md

 -> Clone the repository and try it yourself!

 # Processing  data via command line
-Raw logger data can be procesed using the commandline.
+Raw logger data can be processed using the commandline.

 First install the package:
 ```